MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If these settings that you want to configure will apply to all users, configure the following global settings from the **Policy:Global** blade:
+2. If these settings that you want to configure will apply to all users, configure the following global settings from the **Policy: Global** blade:

     - **All documents and emails must have a label**: When you set this option to **On**, all saved documents and sent emails must have a label applied.
 The labeling might be manually assigned by a user, automatically as a result of a [condition](configure-policy-classification.md), or be assigned by default (by setting the **Select the default label** option).